SofaDefrost/SPM/README.md

 ## SPM: Sofa Package Manager.
-If like me your are tired of searching which Sofa component is in which plugin and where this plugin is available and of cloning manually a lot of git repository maybe you should try SPM .
+Tired of installing Sofa plugin manually or locate which component is in which plugin ?
+Then try SPM .
-SPM is a small tool to search from plugins or components & install them (including their dependencies) with as few as possible steps.
+SPM is a small tool to search for plugins or components & install them with their dependencies
+with as few as possible steps.

 ### Install